 Thousands Of Workers Say Their Jobs Are Unsafe As Economy Reopens

 The past few months have weighed heavily on Edgar Fields.
-He's been meeting with workers at chicken processing plants around Georgia and nearby states.
+He has been meeting with workers at chicken processing plants across Georgia and in nearby states.
 His union represents them, and many have become sick.
 Some have died.

 "You know, you lay in the bed and you can't sleep because stuff is on your mind?
 I've got to do this.
 I've got to do that," he says.
-"That's what I wake up in every morning thinking, what can I do to protect my members to where they have a safe work environment to go to?"
+"That's what I wake up in every morning thinking, 'What can I do to protect my members to where they have a safe work environment to go to?' "

 For example, Fields says, take a Tyson Foods chicken processing facility in Camilla, Ga.
 Tyson confirms more than 100 workers there tested positive for the coronavirus and four died.
 Fields says the company promised to spread the workers out 6 feet apart.

 But it's not doing that everywhere in the plant.
-"In some places they haven't spread them out at all," Fields says.
+"In some places, they haven't spread them out at all," Fields says.
 "They're still close."
 He says the company could do it if it processed fewer chickens.
 He's also pushing for on-site testing for the coronavirus at the plant.

 Tyson tells NPR in a statement, "Our top priority is the health and safety of our team members."
 The company says it's checking workers' temperatures and requiring them to wear masks.
 And that they wear face shields in "the limited areas in the plant where neither barriers nor physical separation is feasible."